alsace-research/alsace-research/README.md

 <div align="center">

-## Welcome to TechVista Consulting
+## Welcome to Alsace Research

-"We drive innovation through technology to unlock business potential."
+"Geography as Strategy: Locating Alpha with Precision."

 </div>